op7ic/DCOM-Audit/README.md

 ### Limitations

 * The script is quite slow
-* In order to check for exposed methods this script will initialize given CLSID via "[activator]::CreateInstance([type]::GetTypeFromCLSID)" and then release initialized object via "[System.Runtime.Interopservices.Marshal]::ReleaseComObject()".
+* In order to check for exposed methods this script will initialize given CLSID via "[activator]::CreateInstance([type]::GetTypeFromCLSID())" and then release initialized object via "[System.Runtime.Interopservices.Marshal]::ReleaseComObject()".
 This might cause existing DCOM objects to shut down.

 ## TODO
 - [ ] Output to files
-- Audit option need work.
-DCOM object errors are currently supressed but that is not correct approach.
+- [ ] Audit option need work.
+DCOM object errors are currently suppressed but that is not correct approach.